-Do You Talk or Not Talk on an Airplane?
+To Talk or Not To Talk on an Airplane

-The Federal Communications Commission has proposed rules1 to allow the use of cell phones on airplanes in flight.
-Until the airlines adopt these proposals, it is likely that the talkative person will try to communicate with the person in the next seat.
-But what happens when the talkative person is seated next to someone who does not want to talk?
+What happens when a talkative person on an airplane is seated next to someone who does not want to talk?
 That depends on the communication skills of the talker and the diplomacy of the listener.

-The ideal situation, given the impossibility of escape, would be to seat talkers together and allow non-talkers to enjoy their peace and quiet.
-However, if that cannot be arranged, here are some ideas to help both passengers enjoy their flight.
+The ideal situation, given the impossibility of escape, would be to seat talkers on an airplane together and allow non-talkers to enjoy their peace and quiet.
+However, since that is not likely to happen, here are some ideas to help both passengers enjoy their flight.

 Bear in mind that moods change, so that the person who is talkative on one flight may not want to talk on another flight.
-Therefore, each person should consider being in both roles.
+For that reason, it is wise for each person to consider him or herself in both roles.

 The Talkative Person